Effects of Lorentz violation in superconductivity

-In this section we will study the superconductive case ($R=0$) for both $\hat{k}_c^{ij}$ and $\hat{k}_a^i$ Lorentz-violating terms.
-In the context of GL theory of superconductivity, three important properties can be obtained, namely, the coherence length, the critical magnetic field and the London's penetration depth.
+In this section we will study the superconducting case ($R=0$) for both $\hat{k}_c^{ij}$ and $\hat{k}_a^i$ Lorentz-violating terms.
+In the context of GL theory of superconductivity, three important properties can be obtained, namely, the coherence length, the critical magnetic field, and London's penetration depth.

 In order to obtain the coherence length of the superconductor we have to solve the equation of motion for $\phi$ considering the following boundary conditions: in the surface of the superconductor we must have $\phi=0$ and deep inside the material $\phi=\phi_{max}$, so that $\phi_{max}$ is practically constant, which means that $\partial_i\phi_{max}=0$.
 Hence, the highest density of superconducting electrons occurs as usual at $|\phi_{max}|^2=-2\mu^2/\lambda$.
 Thence, it is straightforward to find that